Georgia HOA & Community Association Law Resources

 The exception to the general rule that a new Board takes over immediately after the annual meeting at which they are elected is if the association’s Bylaws contain specific language stating that newly elected Board members will not begin their term until a later, future date.

-Given that the turn-over in Board members can be abrupt and sometimes unexpected, it is good practice for those Board members who are up for re-election at an annual meeting to prepare for the possibility that they will not be on the Board following the annual meeting, and to compile all Association records, property and information in their possession prior to the annual meeting so that they can be easily turned over to a new Board if necessary.
-This will help to ensure a smooth, and more efficient, transition from the old Board to the new.
+When HOA appoints a new board member, given that the turn-over in Board members can be abrupt and sometimes unexpected, it is good practice for those Board members who are up for re-election at an annual meeting to prepare for the possibility that they will not be on the Board following the annual meeting, and to compile all Association records, property and information in their possession prior to the annual meeting so that they can be easily turned over to a new Board if necessary.
+This will help to ensure a smooth, and more efficient, onboarding of new board member transitioning from the old Board to the new.